pmichaillat/fairness/README.md

 ## Figure 2

-To produce figure 2, run the Matlab script `figure2.m`.
+Figure 2 is produced by the MATLAB script `figure2.m`.

 This script calls two Dynare scripts:

-* `irfFairnessTechnology.mod` – compute the impulse response functions of the New Keynesian model with fairness under technology shocks
++ `irfFairnessTechnology.mod` – Compute the impulse response functions of the New Keynesian model with fairness under technology shocks
-* `irfTextbookTechnology.mod` – compute the impulse response functions of the textbook New Keynesian model under technology shocks
++ `irfTextbookTechnology.mod` – Compute the impulse response functions of the textbook New Keynesian model under technology shocks

 The script then produces the six panels of figure 2:

-* `figure_2_technology_level.pdf` – response of the technology level
++ `figure_2_technology_level.pdf` – Response of the technology level
-* `figure_2_inflation_rate.pdf` – response of the inflation rate
++ `figure_2_inflation_rate.pdf` – Response of the inflation rate
-* `figure_2_perceived_price_markup.pdf` – response of the perceived price markup
++ `figure_2_perceived_price_markup.pdf` – Response of the perceived price markup
-* `figure_2_actual_price_markup.pdf` – response of the actual price markup
++ `figure_2_actual_price_markup.pdf` – Response of the actual price markup
-* `figure_2_employment.pdf` – response of employment
++ `figure_2_employment.pdf` – Response of employment
-* `figure_2_output.pdf` – response of output
++ `figure_2_output.pdf` – Response of output

 ## Figure 3

-To produce figure 3, run the Matlab script `figure3.m`.
+Figure 3 is produced by the MATLAB script `figure3.m`.
 The script produces the two panels of figure 3:

-* `figure_3_price_markup.pdf` – long-run Phillips curve in terms of price markup
++ `figure_3_price_markup.pdf` – Long-run Phillips curve in terms of price markup
-* `figure_3_employment.pdf` – long-run Phillips curve in terms of employment
++ `figure_3_employment.pdf` – Long-run Phillips curve in terms of employment

 ## Figure B.1

-To produce figure B.1 (in online appendix B), run the Matlab script `figureB1.m`.
+Figure B.1 (in online appendix B) is produced by the MATLAB script `figureB1.m`.

 This script calls one Dynare script:

-* `passthrough.mod` – compute the response of a firm's price to a cost shock
++ `passthrough.mod` – Compute the response of a firm's price to a cost shock

 The script then produces the figure and saves it as `figure_B1.pdf`.